RENEE MONTAGNE, HOST:

 MONTAGNE: And do insurers pay ransom?

-MARINELLO: Absolutely not, they do not want to encourage further art theft and then the thieves are going to have to go to Plan C. They usually contact me and see if I have any ability to pay them to return the works.
+MARINELLO: Absolutely not, they do not want to encourage further art theft.
+And then the thieves are going to have to go to Plan C. They usually contact me and see if I have any ability to pay them to return the works.
 They won't succeed there, either.

 The pieces are likely to travel in the underworld at a fraction of their true value, maybe five or 10 percent, used as currency for drugs, weapons, even something called a Get Out of Jail Free card.
-If a criminal thinks that they're going to be arrested, they may try to make a deal with the prosecutor for a lesser sentence, if they have information that leads to the recovery of the seven paintings.
+If a criminal thinks that they're going to be arrested, they may try to make a deal with the prosecutor for a lesser sentence, if they have information that leads to the recovery of these seven paintings.

 MARINELLO: Well, I have a lot of faith in the Dutch police and they are meticulous.
 We might see something over the next few weeks.
 I mean sometimes when they realize they can't get rid of the haul that they just brought home, they just return them.
 But if we don't see that happening in the next few weeks, it could be decades before these resurface.